xraypy/feff85exafs/src/GENFMT/README.md

 traditional `feffNNNN.dat` file.

-There is a little bit of information that is simply not available to `onepath` without lifting the requirement that `phase.bin` be the only required input file.
+There is a little bit of information that is simply not available to `onepath` without lifting the requirement that `phase.pad` be the only required input file.
 Here are the missing pieces of information, all from the header: